 Immediately after being appointed, the lawyer should review the file.
-The lawyer should inform other parties or counsel of the appointment and that as counsel of record he or she should receive copies of pleadings, discovery exchanges, and reasonable notification of hearings and of major changes of circumstances affecting the child.
+The lawyer should inform other parties or counsel of the appointment and that as counsel of record the lawyer should receive copies of pleadings, discovery exchanges, and reasonable notification of hearings and of major changes of circumstances affecting the child.